Jatin-Tank/WonderHomes/README.md

 - **Responsive Design**: The application will be designed with a responsive layout to ensure a seamless user experience on different devices, such as desktops, tablets, and mobile phones.

-Overall, this project aims to provide a convenient and efficient way for real estate agents and rent seekers to manage properties and for buyers/rent seekers to find their ideal properties without leaving the comfort of their homes.